-The subject properties are located adjacent to urbanized areas with some agricultural lands and operations located over 1⁄2 mile to the south.
-The subject properties are flat in nature which would pose no risk of any downslope flooding and landslides, including the spread of any wildfire; therefore there is no risk of wildfires to any proposed development that would occur on the subject properties.
+The subject property is located adjacent to developed urbanized areas.
+The subject property is flat in nature which would pose no risk of any downslope flooding and landslides, including the spread of any wildfire; therefore there is no risk of wildfires to any proposed development that would occur on the subject property.

-ENVIRONMENTAL ISSUES Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIX.
-MANDATORY FINDINGS OF SIGNIFICAN CE
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XIX.
+MANDATORY FINDINGS OF SIGNIFICANCE